 How do net zero targets differ from science-based targets?

-The Science Based Target initiative (SBTi) champions setting emissions reduction targets in line with climate science and officially approves these targets.
-More than 3000 businesses and financial institutions have signed up to science-based targets.
+The Science Based Target initiative (SBTi) champions setting emissions reduction targets in line with climate science.
+It also officially approves these targets.
+Thousands of businesses and financial institutions have signed up to science-based targets.

 Science-based targets set the goal for emissions reductions a business needs to make to align with the Paris Agreement – to limit global warming to well below 2, preferably to 1.5 degrees Celsius compared to pre-industrial levels.

-On 28th October 2021, the SBTi released its Corporate Net-Zero Standard which provides more detail about methodologies and criteria for setting Net Zero targets.
+On 28th October 2021, the SBTi released its Corporate Net-Zero Standard which provides more detail about strategies in setting net zero targets.

 How will my business benefit from supporting net zero?

-The Government won’t be able to achieve its ambitions for net zero without the support of the UK’s businesses.
-To support the acceleration of the UK’s Net Zero goal, many businesses will need to fundamentally change their operations, their business models and their relationships with investors and consumers.
+The Government won’t be able to achieve its decarbonisation ambitions without the support of the UK’s businesses.
+This means that many businesses will need to fundamentally change their operations, their business models and their relationships with investors and consumers.

-With regulation evolving alongside investor and consumer pressure, forward thinking businesses have already set goals to decarbonise their organisations.
-In fact, more than 5,000 businesses around the world have joined the Race to Zero campaign and pledged to reach net zero greenhouse gas emissions by 2050.
+In addition, regulation is evolving alongside investor and consumer pressure.
+That’s why forward thinking businesses have already set decarbonisation goals.
+Moreover, more than 5,000 businesses around the world have joined the Race to Zero campaign and pledged to reach net zero greenhouse gas emissions by 2050.

 For business and industry, there are several benefits of developing a net zero strategy, which include: